 In addition, administrative law has conferred on the administration two special privileges.
 The first privilege, privilège du préalable, empowers the administration to issue to itself the enforceable instruments it needs to fulfill its mission.
 This power enjoys a rebuttable presumption of legality.
 The onus is on citizens or anyone aggrieved by the exercise of that power to prove that the administration acted unlawfully.
 The second privilege, privilège de l’exécution d’office, empowers the administration to enforce acts it has itself adopted against the persons concerned.

 Congolese administrative law can be organized in more than one way.
 For present purposes, administrative law can be divided in three sub-branches: the organization, the functioning and the control of the administration.

 Bilateral administrative acts are the contracts that administrative bodies may conclude.
 These contracts may be private or public.
 In private contracts, the administrative body is acting in a commercial capacity.
 Ordinary courts mediate disputes arising from such contracts.
-By contrast, the administrative body or official acts with state authority when entering into public contracts ( contrats administratifs ).
+By contrast, the administrative body or official acts with state authority when entering into public contracts (contrats administratifs).
 For instance, the state enters into several public contracts in the area of government procurement.
-Pending the creation of administrative courts, administrative judges in the Court of Appeals or the Supreme Court mediate disputes arising from public contracts.

 On the other hand, with public service, officials take upon themselves to satisfy needs of the population through services that private initiatives cannot adequately fulfill.
 Public service is one of the fundamental concepts of Congolese administrative law.
 The concept comes from the combination of two elements, that is, the state structures and public interest.